Laravel-Backpack/docs/6.x/crud-uploaders.md

 <a name="upload-about"></a>
 ## About

 Uploading and managing files is a common task in Admin Panels.
 Starting with Backpack v6, you can fully setup your upload fields in your field definition, using purpose-built classes we call Uploaders.
-No more need to create mutators, manual validation of input or custom code to handle the files.
-Though you can still do that, if you want.
+No more need to create mutators, manual validation of input or custom code to handle the files - though you can still do that, if you want.

 <a name="upload-how-it-works"></a>
 ## How it works

-When adding an upload field (`upload`, `upload_multiple`, `image` or `dropzone`) to your operation, tell Backpack that you want it to use the appropriate Uploader, by using `withFiles()`:
+When adding an upload field (`upload`, `upload_multiple`, `image` or `dropzone`) to your operation, tell Backpack that you want to use the appropriate Uploader, by using `withFiles()`:

 ```php
 CRUD::field('avatar')->type('upload')->withFiles();